JoshOrndorff/recipes/src/storage/structs.md

 # Generic Structs

 In Rust, a `struct`, or structure, is a custom a custom data type that lets you name and package together multiple related values that make up a meaningful group.
-If you’re familiar with an object-oriented language, a `struct` is like an object’s data attributes (read more [here](https://doc.rust-lang.org/book/ch05-01-defining-structs.html)).
+If you’re familiar with an object-oriented language, a `struct` is like an object’s data attributes (read more in [The Rust Book](https://doc.rust-lang.org/book/ch05-01-defining-structs.html)).

 To define a custom struct for the runtime, the following syntax may be used: